benjmin-r/squeakyvessel.com/speaking/index.md

 author: Benjamin Reittzammer
 ---

-The following is a (semi-) complete list of talks I gave at conferences and/or usergroups.
+The following is a list of talks I gave at conferences and/or usergroups.

 If you'd like me to speak about the below or other topics, you can [contact me](/contact/)